forumk2/GUT_v9_Release/README.md

 11. **Two figures**
     - (i) Coupling lines meeting at MGUT for winner vs a near-miss.
-    - (ii) τ vs MGUT with points from your grid; overlay τ ∝ M⁴/α² curve.
+    - (ii) τ vs MGUT with points from the grid; overlay τ ∝ M⁴/α² curve.

 ## F. Pass/Fail Criteria
 - **PASS**: There exists a neighborhood of points meeting: residual ≤ 0.2%, τ ≥ 1e35 yr, and a ν-consistent configuration (with smaller y or slightly larger MI). τ scaling holds within tolerance; results stable under A–C variations.